Cameron Brinitzer is a USC-Berggruen Fellow at the Dornsife Center for Science, Technology, and Public Life at the University of Southern California

 Elizabeth (Betsy) Hanson: writes about the life sciences and the history of science.
 She has recently completed projects for The Rockefeller University, the American Museum of Natural History, the Lasker Foundation, the Parkinson’s Disease Foundation, and Columbia University’s Earth Institute.
 She has taught students at Yale University and Bard College, and is the author of two books: Animal Attractions: Nature on Display in American Zoos (Princeton University Press, 2002) and The Rockefeller University Achievements: A Century of Science for the Benefit of Humankind, 1901-2001 (Rockefeller University Press, 2000).

-David Powlison: Christian Counseling and Education Foundation, Glenside, Pennsylvania, and Adjunct Faculty, Westminster Theological Seminary.
+David Powlison: Deceased June 7, 2019.
+At the time of his death was retired from the Christian Counseling and Education Foundation, Glenside, Pennsylvania, and as Adjunct Faculty, Westminster Theological Seminary.

 Shari Rudavsky: Health and Medicine Columnist, Indianapolis Star.
 You can find her on Twitter and Facebook.